shuque/resolve/README.md

      -s: print summary statistics
      -n: resolve all non-glue NS addresses in referrals
      -x: workaround NXDOMAIN on empty non-terminals
+     -e: don't use EDNS0 (default is EDNS0 with payload=1460)
      -b <batchfile>: batch file mode

 When using -b, <batchfile> contains one (space separated) query name, type,